Robert Lowie: Kinship

 Lowie influenced the discipline of social anthropology through his use of a system to distinguish kinship relationships: he identified four main systems, which differed based on the names of the relatives of the first ascending generation, i.e. the parent generation.
 His Classification Scheme was slightly modified by George P. Murdock by dividing one of Lowie's four systems into a further three types.

 Honours

-Lowie was give honorary membership of a number of societies such as the Royal Anthropological Institute of Great Britain, the Instituto do Cerara in Brazil, the American Philosophical Society and the New York Academy of Science.
+Lowie was given honorary membership of a number of societies such as the Royal Anthropological Institute of Great Britain, the Instituto do Cerara in Brazil, the American Philosophical Society and the New York Academy of Science.

 Lowie twice served as editor of the American Anthropologist.
 He also served as chairman of the Division of Anthropology and Psychology of the National Research Council.

-Lowie was president of the American Folklore Society from 1916-17.
+Lowie was president of the American Folklore Society from 1916 to 1917.
 He was elected to the National Academy of Sciences in 1931.